 You do need to remember to practice with your ferro rod before you need to rely on it!

-Trade name: flintsteel, flint steel, fire steel, flint and steel, fire and steel, artificial flint rods, auer metal, Blastmatch, Blastmatch firesteel, blast match, Camping flints, cer iron, Cerium flint, Cerium Mischmetal striking flint, cerium iron rods, cerium iron rod, Ferrocerium, Ferro-Cerium, Ferrocerium based fire-starter, Ferrocerium firestarter, Ferro mischmetal, Ferrocerium rod, ferrocerium rods, ferrocerium flint for light fire, Ferrocerium sticks, Ferro Cerium rod, ferrocium rods, ferro rod, iron rod, ferro rods, iron rods, Fire-Flint and Steel, Fire Steel, Firesteel, Fire and steel fire starter, Fire & Steel, Firesteels, Fire steels, Fire steel striker, Flint firestarter, Flint fire starter, Firestarter sticks, flint fire-starting, firestrikers, fire strikers, fire striker, fire starter rods, firesteel rod, firesteel rods, firesteel sticks, firesteel stick, Flint, lighter flint, flints, Flint rod, lighter flints, flint rods, flint sticks, flint bar, Flint fire starter, lighter flint misch metal (mesch metal), flint and steel bushcraft fire lighters, flint striker, Flint & steel, Flint and steel, flint n' steel, Flints & Steels, Flints and Steels, Magnesium-Ferrocerium Firestarter, Magnesium Ferrocerium Fire Starter, Magnesium Ferro Cerium Fire Starter, Magnesium campfire fire starter, Metal-Match, Metal-Matches, Metal match, Misch metal rods, Ultimate Survival Blast Match, Blast Match Fire Starter, Blast Match Flint Fire Starter, mischmetal rod, mischmetal rods, misch metal rod, mischmetal flints, mischmetal flint, Sparking rod, Sparking flint rods, Survival flints, survival fire starters, Swedish Army Firesteel Camping Fire Starter, pyrophoric alloys, ignition steel fire starter, etc.,
+Trade names: flintsteel, flint steel, fire steel, flint and steel, fire and steel, artificial flint rods, auer metal, Blastmatch, Blastmatch firesteel, blast match, Camping flints, cer iron, Cerium flint, Cerium Mischmetal striking flint, cerium iron rods, cerium iron rod, Ferrocerium, Ferro-Cerium, Ferrocerium based fire-starter, Ferrocerium firestarter, Ferro mischmetal, Ferrocerium rod, ferrocerium rods, ferrocerium flint for light fire, Ferrocerium sticks, Ferro Cerium rod, ferrocium rods, ferro rod, iron rod, ferro rods, iron rods, Fire-Flint and Steel, Fire Steel, Firesteel, Fire and steel fire starter, Fire & Steel, Firesteels, Fire steels, Fire steel striker, Flint firestarter, Flint fire starter, Firestarter sticks, flint fire-starting, firestrikers, fire strikers, fire striker, fire starter rods, firesteel rod, firesteel rods, firesteel sticks, firesteel stick, Flint, lighter flint, flints, Flint rod, lighter flints, flint rods, flint sticks, flint bar, Flint fire starter, lighter flint misch metal (mesch metal), flint and steel bushcraft fire lighters, flint striker, Flint & steel, Flint and steel, flint n' steel, Flints & Steels, Flints and Steels, Magnesium-Ferrocerium Firestarter, Magnesium Ferrocerium Fire Starter, Magnesium Ferro Cerium Fire Starter, Magnesium campfire fire starter, Metal-Match, Metal-Matches, Metal match, metal match stick, metal match rod, match stick, match rod, Misch metal rods, Ultimate Survival Blast Match, Blast Match Fire Starter, Blast Match Flint Fire Starter, mischmetal rod, mischmetal rods, misch metal rod, mischmetal flints, mischmetal flint, Sparking rod, Sparking flint rods, Survival flints, survival fire starters, Swedish Army Firesteel Camping Camp Fire Starter, pyrophoric alloys, metal survival match, survival metal match, magnesium and steel, Emergency fire-starters, a pyrophoric alloy of iron with cerium; used for lighter flints, an alloy that emits sparks when struck or scratched with steel; used in lighter flints, raw flints, raw flint, flintstone, flint stone, magnesium alloy fire starter, magnesium alloy firestarter, Magnesium Flint Fire Starter, Camp Fire Starter, ignition steel fire starter, pyrophoric element, fire starting tool, etc.,